pytest-dev/pyfakefs/docs/usage.rst

 includes patches for ``pandas`` read methods like ``read_csv`` and ``read_excel``, and for ``Django`` file locks--more may follow.
 Ordinarily, the default value of ``use_known_patches`` should be used, but it is present to allow users to disable this patching in case it causes any problems.
-It may be removed or replaced by more fine-grained arguments in future releases.

 patch_open_code
 ...............